 We are committed to design and produce Euro games

-based on no-dice game mechanisms, balance between cooperation and competition and interesting themes.
+based on non-random game mechanics, interactive gameplay and interesting themes.

 The aim of each Nova Suecia game is to invoke the following feelings in the players:

 "I quickly understand the game objective and how to accomplish it"

 "The game tells a story and I'm part of it"

 "I need to interact with the other players, for better or worse"

 "I need to pay attention not only to my own play but also to the other players' play"